Photography: Christian Capurro and Julie Shiels

-When a person undergoes a surgical procedure the operation is booked and the risks are assessed.
-On the day, the body is fasted and prepped but as consciousness slips away, the actual event becomes a void.
-The only conscience memories that remain sit either side of that anaesthetised empty space.
+When a person undergoes a surgical procedure the operation is booked, the risks are assessed and the date anticipated.
+On the day, the body is prepped and dressed in a special gown but as consciousness slips away, the actual event becomes a void.

 Cusp, materialises this void by casting the space in empty packaging that once held surgical implements and devices used in the operating theatre and asks: can these memories be reclaimed?
 Can we insert our own narratives of illness, healing and intervention into these empty spaces or would we prefer to forget.
 What and where is this space we inhabit?